 The users of the dark web are typically aiming to block governments from snooping on them.
 This can often be for political reasons, but also because they may be involved in illegal activities, such as the ones listed above.

 However, not all usage of the dark web is for illegal intent.
 Social networks, such as Facebook, have created dark web versions of their sites to address privacy problems related to their surface web versions.
-ExpressVPN has created a .onion version of its website to allow greater privacy and anonymity for Tor browser users.
+ExpressVPN had created a .onion version of its website to allow greater privacy and anonymity for Tor browser users.
+However, the link to the site appears to no longer work.

 Who Uses the Dark Web?